-This command allows the bus master to read the DS199X's 8-bit family code, unique 48-bit serial number, and 8-bit CRC.
-This command can only be used if there is a single DS199X on the bus.
-If more than one slave is present on the bus, a data collision will occur when all slaves try to transmit at the same time (open drain will produce a wired-AND result).
-The resultant family code and 48-bit serial number will usually result in a mismatch of the CRC.
+This command allows the bus master to read the DS1994's 8-bit family code, unique 48-bit serial number, and 8-bit CRC.
+This command can only be used if there is a single DS1994 on the bus.
+If more than one slave is present on the bus, a data collision occurs when all slaves try to transmit at the same time (open drain produces a wired-AND result).
+The resultant family code and 48-bit serial number usually result in a mismatch of the CRC.